jimakker/imgStream/README.md

 ##Installation

-Download the files or clone th erepository.
+Download the files or clone the repository.
 Open index.html in a browser.

 #Euskara